 - The Animal class is declared as an abstract class with a pure virtual function sound(), which makes it an interface-like structure in C++.

-- In the main() function, we create pointers of type Animal to reference Dog and Cat objects, demonstrating polymorphism.
+- You can see from the main() function that we create pointers to an Animal object that reference the Dog and Cat objects to show polymorphism.

-- The sound() function is called on each object, and the respective sound is printed—Bark for Dog and Meow for Cat.
+- Call the sound() function for each object and print the sound produced, Bark for Dog and Meow for Cat.

 Output